Do I need a Will?

 It should be in writing, appoint someone to carry out the instructions of the Will (an Executor) and dispose of possessions/property.

 It must be signed by the person making the Will (the Testator), or signed on the testator’s behalf in his or her presence by his/her direction.
 This must be done in the presence of two witnesses who must sign the will in the presence of the Testator.
+This can currently be done virtually due to a change in law to allow for Covid restrictions.

 Who can be a witness?